boolsi/boolsi/README.md

 <img src="./examples/output3_example2/attractors.pdf.svg"/> <img src="./examples/output3_example2/node_correlations.pdf.svg"/>

 ### Example 3.
-Find simulations that reach target states of a network
+Find simulations that reach specific states of a network

-If we want to find conditions that lead to the states where `A` is `1` and `B` is `0`, we first need to specify them as target states.
+If we want to find conditions that lead to the states where e.g. `A` is `0` and `B` is `1`, we first need to specify them as target states.
 For this, we create input file `example3.yaml` with added section `target state` and initial state of `A` set to `1`.